Livorya/ToDoLy/README.md

 # ToDoLy

-Solution for Final Project Web App assignment
+Solution for Final Project Web App assignment - a Todo List

-A Todo List Web Application

 A functioning MVC application that support full CRUD